zackxzhang/gpie/README.md

 - **extensible**: a modular design for effortless composition
 - **lightweight**: as few dependencies as possible

-This is a ongoing research project, and much of it is currently **under construction** - please expect bugs and sharp edges.
+This is a ongoing research project with many parts currently **under construction** - please expect bugs and sharp edges.

 ### Features